The Australian Charities Report : Key Insights

 • Expenses rose 8.4% to $212 billion, with employee costs making up 55% of total spending.
 Again, sounds like a lot but the sector employs 10.7% of Australia’s workforce.

-• Volunteers remain essential, with 52.1% of charities operating with no paid staff and 3.77 million Australians donating their time — a ratio of 2.4 volunteers for every employee.
+• Volunteers remain essential, with 52.1% of charities operating with no paid staff and 3.77 million Australians donating their time — that’s a ratio of 2.4 volunteers for every employee.

 • ·Just 0.5% of charities received 56% of total sector revenue, while over 30% generated only 0.1%.
-A lot can be gained by supporting emerging charities with fresh ideas – just not the resources to grow.
+A lot can be gained by supporting emerging charities with fresh ideas – just not the means to grow.

 Want to Deep Dive?

-You can read the ACNC Charities Report - 11th Edition in its entirety.
+Read the ACNC Charities Report - 11th Edition in its entirety.

 Next